Cleopatra and the Actresses who have Played her

 Cleopatra has captured the imagination of many artists, musicians, authors and film markers.
 She is the source of much drama, romance and tragedy that few can resist imagining what she was really like and in doing so they put their own spin on her story and her legend.

-This page is dedicated to those actresses who over the years have brought her to life in film.
+This page is dedicated to those actresses who over the years have brought her to life in films and one miniseries based on a book.

 One of the earliest film depiction of Cleopatra was made in 1917 and starred Theda Bara as Cleopatra.
 It also started Fritz Leiber, Sr as Caesar and Thurston Hall as Mark Antony.
 It was directed by J. Gordon Edwards.